By Rashmi Sehgal

 A guru operates from a space of complete freedom.
 It is for this reason that Guruji would tell his devotees, “Nobody is close to me and nobody is far away.
 Nobody is old for me and no one is new.”

 Guruji’s advise was sought at many levels.
 Devotees consulted him when their children had to be married, for their business and job-related problems, if they were facing domestic problems… there was no issue in which he was not consulted.
-He gave advise or an upaya that would provide a solution, and his advise invariably turned out to be correct.
+He gave advise or an upaya that would provide a solution, and he advises invariably turned out to be correct.

 We welcome your comments and suggestions on this article.